-Wingrove Buddies
+Buddies

 There are 40 buddies in school who work during play and lunchtimes.
 They wear red caps.
 They support children at play and the position lasts for one year.
-There are regular meetings with DHT and Mrs Jones (anti bullying coordinator).
+There are regular meetings with DHT and Miss Chaudry (school buddy coordinator).
 All children can vote for a buddy of the week which is awarded during a Friday assembly.
-In addition children can express any concerns or feelings through a 'Thoughts and Feelings' box which is in the foundation stage corridor.
-This is emptied daily by Mrs Jones who aims to resolve any issues.
-However, it may be passed onto Mrs Reynolds if it is in relation to a school issue.
+In addition, children can express any concerns or feelings to Mrs Walker (mental health first aid champion) during lunch times on Tuesdays and Thursdays.
+However, it may be passed onto Miss Fullerton if it is in relation to a school issue.